Meldrick Taylor: 2019 arrest

 Meldrick Taylor was arrested on Tuesday, June 4, 2019 in North Philadelphia morning after he allegedly threatened a man with a gun and engaged in a 90-minute standoff with police at his residence.
 Taylor was charged with aggravated assault, possession of an instrument of crime and terroristic threats.
 He was later released on an unsecured bond.

 Personal

 Meldrick Taylor has a twin brother, Eldrick, who was also briefly a professional boxer.
 Eldrick Taylor compiled a record of 0 wins and 1 loss.
-Another brother, Myron, on the other hand, also competed as a professional boxer who had a record of 29 wins (16 by knockout), 9 losses and one draw (tie), and who once challenged for a world title.
+Another brother, Myron, competed as a professional boxer as well.
+Myron Taylor had a record of 29 wins (16 by knockout), 9 losses and one draw (tie), and who once challenged for a world title.